Blog

 What is a typical day like for you?

-What scene in Jaded was your favorite to write?
+What scene from Testing Truth was your favorite to write?

 Do you have a motto, quote, or philosophy you live by?